 Business Culture and Etiquette in Costa Rica

-Starting a business in Costa Rica can be a great opportunity to explore exciting markets in one of the most attractive commercial jurisdictions in Latin America.
-With strong sectors, including the service industry, electronic components, and tourism, Costa Rica has a range of diverse markets that are of significant interest to smart foreign investors.
+Doing business in Costa Rica represents a splendid opportunity to explore vibrant markets in one of the most attractive business jurisdictions in Latin America.
+With strong sectors that include the service industry, electronic components and tourism, many experienced investors are looking into how to register a company in Costa Rica.

-If you are considering starting a business in Costa Rica or are already present in the country, read on to what you should take into account when doing business there.
-Or go ahead and contact us now to discuss your options.
+If you are considering starting a business in Costa Rica or are already present in the country, read on to find out what you should take into account when doing business there.

 Business etiquette in Costa Rica and the Central American region